bmorlac/angular-jsdoc/README.md

 If you want to share your template with others, please send a pull request after adding your template directory where `angular-template` directory is.

-The following is the example of directory with explanation;
+The following is the example of directory with explanation:

     my-template